wdawson/okta.github.io/_source/_reference/webfinger/index.md

 # WebFinger

-The purpose of the WebFinger interface is to allow a client application to determine the Identity Provider a given username (or identifier) should be routed to, based on your organization's Identity Provider Routing Rules (IdP Discovery Policy).
+The purpose of the WebFinger interface is to allow a client application to determine the Identity Provider that a given username (or identifier) should be routed to based on your organization's Identity Provider Routing Rules (IdP Discovery Policy).

 The endpoint is: `https://{yourOktaDomain}/.well-known/webfinger`

-This is a public, unprotected interface, that can be queried without supplying an SSWS token.
+This is a public, unprotected interface that can be queried without supplying an SSWS token.

 ## Finding a User's IdP

 {% api_operation get /.well-known/webfinger %}

-Fetch IdP to be used for a particular user.
-You must supply a `resource` query paramter.
+Fetch the IdP to be used for a particular user.
+You must supply a `resource` query parameter.

 ### Request Parameters
 {:.api .api-request .api-request-params}